OMICs Data Analysis for Biomedical Researchers

 October – December 2026 | Online Course | 1 ECTS

-This 10-week online course, provides a hands-on introduction to OMICs data analysis in biomedical research, with a focus on rare disease studies.
+This 10-week online course, organized by EURON and the IgG4-TREAT Consortium (Grant Agreement No. 101119457), provides a hands-on introduction to OMICs data analysis in biomedical research, with a focus on rare disease studies.
 Participants will gain both theoretical knowledge and practical skills for analyzing lipidomic, proteomic, transcriptomic, and genomic datasets.

-Through expert lectures and interactive group work, participants will learn not only how to perform data analyses, but also how to interpret and critically assess their results.
+Through expert lectures and interactive group work, participants will learn the basic principles of OMICS data analyses and also how to interpret and critically assess their results.
 The course introduces recommended software tools, analytical pipelines, and best practices for reproducible OMICs research.

 Group assignments and practical exercises form the core of the training.
 Participants will: